Tom Brady Net Worth

 Brady's strict health regimen includes Transcendental Meditation, yoga, an 80/20 diet (meaning 80% alkaline and 20% acidic), early bedtime, resistance training, and neuroplasticity training.
 He and his family adhere to a controversial strict diet, the TB12 Method.
 He advocates drinking 1/32 of one's body weight in water daily.
 He does not eat most fruits, mushrooms, tomatoes, peppers, eggplants, coffee, Gatorade, white sugar or flour, gluten, dairy, soda, cereal, white rice, potatoes, and bread.

 Salary Highlights: Brady has an annual salary of $30 million.
-Between 2000 and 2019 while Tom was with the Patriots, he earned earned $230 million in his career from salary alone.
-In the same time period he earned approximately $100 million from endorsements.
-During the same period Gisele Bundchen's career earnings were nearly $500 million.
+Between 2000 and 2019 while Tom was with the Patriots, he earned $230 million in his career from salary alone.
+In the same time frame, he earned an additional approximately $100 million from endorsements.
+During the same period, Gisele Bündchen's career earnings were nearly $500 million.

 By the time his two year deal with the Tampa Bay Buccaneers ends, he will have earned a minimum of $280 million in salary and $140 million from endorsements.
 So by the end of his career, Tom Brady's career earnings should top $420 million.